Octavius-Dante/Arthelais/ex_10/Readme.md

         //Ctrl+Slash / comment code in VSCode and BAS
         onBtnClick: function(){
                 debugger; // break-point for testing

-                //var oInp = sap.ui.getCore().byId("idText");  //never use this method of obtaining ID used in JS var oInp = this.getView().byId("idText");      // use this method recommended best practice to get the ID in XMML views alert(oInp.getValue());
+// never use this method of obtaining ID used in JS - it wont work
+                //var oInp = sap.ui.getCore().byId("idText");

+// use this method recommended best practice to get the ID in XMML views
+                var oInp = this.getView().byId("idText");

+                alert(oInp.getValue());
             },
     });